 - Skin infections

-Well, HIV symptoms are not generally gender-specific.
+Well, HIV symptoms in women and men are not generally gender-specific.
 It has been seen that both males and females are able to experience similar signs and symptoms based on the stages of HIV infection.
 However, it’s worth to note down that some HIV symptoms and complications have a slightly higher prevalence over gender.

 HIV Symptoms in Men

 - Erectile dysfunction

 - Mood swings